silnrsi/wstr/src/content/docs/reference/styleguide.md

 _Note that link formats are not yet firm and may change depending on what decisions are made regarding general referencing._

 It is generally preferred that links use named references.
-Rather than use the basic `[text](completefilereference)` format in text it is better to use `[text][refname]` (note use of brackets rather than parentheses), then define the `[refname]` later in the document.
+Rather than use the basic `[text](completefilereference)` format in text it is better to use `[text][refname]`, then define each `[refname]` on a separate line later in the document. _Note use of brackets rather than parentheses!_

 For most shorter pages the reference definitions should be at the end of the page, but for longer docs such as [Writing Systems Best Practice][WSBP] the reference definitions could be clustered at the end of each section.
 They aren't rendered on the page so their location can vary.

-Use the hash (`#ai-use`) to link to [another section on the same page][AI] (level 2 or 3).
+Use the hash `#ai-use` to link to [another section on the same page][AI] (level 2 or 3).

 Use `../filename` without the `.md` extension to link to [another page in the same topic][Glossary].
 Yes, that's not quite a standard relative path!